-Windows AutoPilot is one of the most underrated cloud technologies currently available, quietly transforming how fast and easy our Windows 10 devices are set up, deployed and delivered to new users.
+Windows AutoPilot is one of the most underrated cloud technologies currently available, quietly transforming how fast and easy our Windows 10 devices are set up, deployed and delivered to users.

-Amidst the big news at Microsoft Ignite 2018 were several new features announced for AutoPilot; whereas the last few months of updates have been focused on improving the 'zero-touch' experience, Ignite has put the spotlight on long-requested new capabilities like Hybrid Azure AD Join, which will enhance user-driven cloud deployment further.
+Amidst the big news at Microsoft Ignite 2018 were several new features announced for AutoPilot; whereas the last few months of updates have focused on improving the 'zero-touch' experience, Ignite has put the spotlight on long-requested new capabilities like Hybrid Azure AD Join, which will enhance user-driven cloud deployment further.

-The team at Xello have picked our top Windows AutoPilot feature announcements from Microsoft Ignite, which went into public release with the Windows 10 October 2018 Update (Version 1809) - and breakdown how they're making the program even more essential to adopt and achieve a more modern device provisioning and deployment pipeline.
+The team at Xello have picked our top Windows AutoPilot feature announcements from Microsoft Ignite, which went into public release with the Windows 10 October 2018 Update (Version 1809) - and explain how they're making the program even more essential to adopt and achieve a more modern device provisioning and deployment pipeline.

 Windows AutoPilot Hybrid Azure AD join support is now here